The Ellie Blog

 Why is the S word such a scary thing to talk about?
 Get your mind out of the gutter!
 I’m talking about suicide, not sex.
 Yes, that “s” word.
 The one that some people have never said out loud.
 The one that people don’t want to talk about.
 Suicide.

 Trust me, I get it.
 It’s a scary thing to talk about, but why?
 The reason that asking someone if they’re thinking about suicide is scary is because the answer might be yes.
 If the answer is yes, you’re then faced with having a potential life or death conversation.
-It’s a serious conversation and it might be scary for YOU, but it’s probably a relief for the person that you’re talking to.
-It means that you care enough to recognize the warning signs and ask them about it.
-It means that you are willing to have a conversation that most people don’t want to have.
+It’s a serious conversation and addressing their suicidal thoughts might be scary for YOU, but it can also be a relief for the person you’re talking to because it shows that you understand the facts and myths related to suicide, recognize the warning signs, and care enough to have a conversation that most people don’t want to have.

 The challenge is that most people don’t know how to talk about suicide.
 They don’t know what to say if someone shows warning signs…. and many people don’t even know what warning signs are.